rauda-ai/rauda-inferencer/README.md

     project_name="your_project_name", api_key="your_azure_openai_api_key"
 )
 ```
-You can then define functions with the @model decorator to specify the model and output type:
+You can then define functions with the @model decorator to specify the model and output type.

+The function's docstring will serve as the system prompt (optional), and the returned string will be the user prompt.

 ### Simple text output
 ```python